 If perioral dermatitis could write, it would type in Comic Sans MS with the caps lock always on.
 It’s a peculiar, goofy-looking thing that unfortunately, just can’t be ignored.
 Like set-dressing at a Halloween store, the red, flaky, burning rash around the nose, mouth, and chin lurks when you least expect it to.
 Some mornings I’ll wake up thinking I’m okay, and then upon closer look, I see the redness and bump—like a parking space you think is open, but it’s actually taken up by a small motorcycle.

 And while finding the cause of perioral dermatitis is basically walking through a faulty labyrinth with no exit route, I know that I have certain triggers (stress, late nights, gluten, and Vegas, to name a few).
 PD has a coven of cohorts, like atopic dermatitis (eczema) and seborrheic dermatitis (dandruff and facial redness/flaking).
-Medical studies show that they’re fungal cousins that all seem to compete for the title of Most Dreadful Skin Monster, but PD is my main nemesis.
+They all seem to compete for the title of Most Dreadful Skin Monster, but PD is my main nemesis.

 To anyone doubtful that I am a foundation (and makeup/fragrance) hoarder, I invite you to look at my beauty closet; I’ll send pics.
 I’ve consulted organizers and read feng shui textbooks to help me navigate my foundation problem to no avail.
 It’s the only area where I’m not a minimalist (unless you count clothes, shoes, and bags, too).
 Staying far away from added or artificial fragrance in foundations is key for me.
 I try to use products that double as skincare to avoid turning my face into a piping cauldron of redness and itching.